ZikunLyu/CSS_FORMATTER/css formatter/README.md

 2. Run this cssformatter.c file and typein the file name you want to format wth (ending with .css)
 3. A file called formatted.css will be generated automatically
 4. You are all set

+You still could use Chrome Extension called "JavaScript and CSS Code Beautifier" which could beautify both CSS and JS LOL!!!